 camping that are available in France.

-In recent years, large numbers of French campsites or all types
+In recent years, large numbers of French campsites or all

 have moved beyond just offering spaces for campers with their own tent

 or camping car; they now include a few chalets or mobilehomes, and

 sometimes other more exotic forms of fixed accommodation including